-Staff will raise a concern by verbally reporting directly to their Alerting Manager (or in their absence a DSP) they will then complete an Incident Report on CPOMS.
-If the member of staff cannot locate the Alerting Manager to verbally report the concern, this should not delay the completion of a CPOMS report.
-As part of the concern raised, staff will make a detailed written account of what they have seen, observed or heard and ensure that this factual and recorded accurately on CPOMS.
+Staff will raise a concern by verbally reporting directly to their Designated Adult Safeguarding Lead (or in their absence a DASP).
+They will then complete an Incident Report on CPOMS.
+If the member of staff cannot locate the Designated Adult Safeguarding Lead to verbally report the concern, this should not delay the completion of a CPOMS report.
+As part of the concern raised, staff will make a detailed written account of what they have seen, observed or heard and ensure that this is factual and recorded accurately on CPOMS.
 CPOMS is configured to ensure that the relevant staff are alerted to the concerns.
 The member of staff or volunteer who noted and raised the concern is known as the alerter; if the matter is serious, adult social care or the police may wish to speak to the alerter at some point.